Minnesota Golden Gophers women's ice hockey: Coaches

 The Gophers have had two head coaches to date: Laura Halldorson and Brad Frost.
 Halldorson was the head coach for eleven years, from the 1997–1998 season to the 2006–2007 season.
 Her overall coaching record was 278–67–22 with the Gophers, a winning percentage of .787.
-During that time, the Gophers won four of their five WCHA championships and three of their national championships.
+During that time, the Gophers won four of their WCHA championships and three of their national championships.
 They averaged 28 wins per season and appeared in eight out of ten national tournaments, reaching seven finals.
-In addition, the Gophers experienced their best season in 2004–2005 with a 36–2–2 record.
+The Gophers' experienced their best season under Halldorson in 2004–2005 with a 36–2–2 record.

 In the 2007–08 season, Brad Frost became the temporary head coach.
 He had previously been an assistant coach.
 In his first year as head coach, Frost led the Gophers to a 21-game winning streak, with the season's record ending with 27 wins, 7 losses, and 4 ties but also ended with a conference record of 21–5–2, which ranked second in the WCHA.
 The Gophers made another NCAA regional appearance and post-season Frost was awarded WCHA Coach of the Year.
 In the 2008–2009 season, his temporary coaching status was lifted and he was named permanent head coach of the Gophers.
 That same season he led the Gophers to a record of 32–5–3 and to another WCHA championship.
-Frost then coached the Gophers into back-to-back NCAA Frozen Four championships in 2012 & 2013, which were encompassed in their 62-game winning streak.
-The Golden Gophers have had a cross state rivalry with the Minnesota Duluth Bulldogs.
+Frost then coached the Gophers into back-to-back NCAA Frozen Four championships in 2012 and 2013, which were encompassed in their 62-game winning streak, including a 41–0–0 record in 2012–13.
+The Golden Gophers have had a cross-state rivalry with the Minnesota Duluth Bulldogs.
 The Gophers handed the Bulldogs their first ever conference loss 4–3 in a sold-out game at Pioneer Hall on February 11, 2000.